Meenic/starjin-docs/README.md

 **Optional Options:**

-See the full list of optional options and their descriptions in the original README file.
+For a comprehensive list of optional options and their descriptions, please refer to the dedicated options file: Starjin Giveaway Options: ./options.md.

 **b.
 Interactive Giveaway Creation (Coming Soon):**